liquidrinu/Arduino/README.md

 - 1x DHT 11
 - 1x LCD (20x4 I2C)

 Download LCD library from here : https://github.com/fdebrabander/Arduino-LiquidCrystal-I2C-library

-#### Main code file is MAIN.ino
+# (highly recommended) D8_hack.ino

+Current setup corrodes the soil meter real fast.

+The way to fix this is to wire pin **D8** to the **Vcc** of the soilmeter module, then upload **D8_hack.ino** on to the nodemcu.
+*tip: take off one end of a female-female dupont cable solder one end to the pin on the board, and plug the other*

+This code also changes architecture from 'delay()' based to 'millis()' based for better performance.

 ### Quick Start

+###### Main code file is MAIN.ino

 1.)
 Solder/connect *VIN* ('Power +' pin on pcb) to LCD *VCC* on the I2C module.
 ###### The pcb states 3.3V, but it's 5V from the USB

 2.)
 SDA and SCL wires need to be swapped around

 3.)
-Enter your own SSID and PASSWORD in the "MAIN.ino" file
+Enter your own SSID and PASSWORD in the "MAIN.ino" or "D8_hack.ino" file

-4.) upload the code from IDE
+4.) upload the code
 ```
 - Board NodeMCU 1.0 (ESP-12E module)
 - uploadspeed 115200 baud